MarvelEhi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17. I hate bins
 18. Letters only please
 19. A-z
-20. withou c you will live in hiago`
+20. Without c you will live in hiago`